flammie/flammie.github.io/duolingo.markdown

 some courses (admittedly most bad courses are marked *beta*).
 By the way if you know what kind of deal Duolingo has with course admins I would be interested to know some details.

+They have also added even more problematic way to generate endless courses for minimum effort; in 2024 they simply just use AI to generate the content, there's no human thought that goes into making this little exercises any more.

 ## Howto: use duolingo effectively